 If you have different customer segments, you no longer need to rewrite from scratch.
 Use this prompt after finishing your base email:

-This alone can lift click-through rates by 20-30% compared to a one-size-fits-all blast.
+This alone can lift click-through rates by 20–30% compared to a one-size-fits-all blast.
+The key insight is that segmentation does not require writing three entirely different emails — just three different framings of the same value proposition.

 Welcome sequences and nurture flows are where email marketing really pays off — but writing 5–7 emails from scratch is a serious time commitment.
 Here is the prompt that collapses that to an hour:

-Once your copy is done, the real time savings come from automating the delivery workflow.
+Once your copy workflow is efficient, the real time savings come from automating the delivery pipeline.
 A setup using Make.com can watch a Google Sheet for new campaign briefs, send the brief to the Claude API, receive the generated email, route it to your ESP (Mailchimp, ActiveCampaign, Klaviyo) as a draft, and Slack-notify your team for final review — all without touching a keyboard.
-The review step keeps a human in the loop on anything that goes to customers, which is the right call.

 💡 Jasper AI and Make.com together cover writing and automation for a complete email marketing stack.
 See all recommended AI tools →